The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Insurance activation

-When insurers can price provability, every enterprise has a reason to adopt it.
+When insurers can price verification, every enterprise has a reason to adopt it.

 Insurers pricing AI risk today are flying blind, relying on questionnaires, vendor claims, and behavioral assessments.
 None of these constitute independent evidence.
 Proof-of-Control changes the evidence to cryptographic, tamper-resistant proof at the point of execution.